kensampson/PaloAltoNetworks/azure/two-firewalls/README.md

-# Deploy Palo Alto Networks Firewalls to Existing VNET
+# Deploy Two Palo Alto Networks Firewalls with Managed Disks

 **This template is not supported by Palo Alto Networks.**
 </br>